livioribeiro/selva/docs/templates.md

 1. If there are more extensions that provide templates, the backend property can be used to choose which one to use.
 2. Paths that will be used to look for templates.

+## Extensions providing templates

+If you are writing an extension that provides a `selva.web.templates.Template` implementation, make sure to check whether the value of configuration property `templates.backend` matches with your extension's `__package__` or no other implementation has been registered yet.

+For example, the function `selva_extension` in your extension could be implemented like the following:

+=== "my/extension/__init__.py"

+    ```python
+    from selva.configuration.settings import Settings
+    from selva.di.container import Container
+    from selva.web.templates import Template

+    def selva_extension(container: Container, settings: Settings):
+        backend = settings.templates.backend

+        if backend and backend != __package__:
+            return

+        if not backend and container.has(Template):
+            return

+        # ...
+    ```